iterami/Docs.htm/common/guides/json.md

       // Array of strings, including "x", "y", "z", or any combination.
       "billboard": false,

       // Optional.
+Amount that any entity property should change by when the entity is updated.
+      "change": {
+        "rotate-y": 0,
+        "translate-x": 0
+      },

+      // Optional.
 If this entity collides with other entities that have collision.
       "collides": false,